icshwi/e3training/workbook/chapter2.md

 setenv_YYMMDDHHMM
 ```

-Thus, one can still swith to old environment within the source path.
+Thus, one can still switch to old environment within the source path.

 ### Set up the e3 environment